 |Wyoming||700 (source: npr.org in 2015)|

 Two groups of black bears can be found in Alabama.
-There are a group of around 30 bears centered around Northeast Alabama around Cherokee, DeKalb, and Etowah Counties.
+There are a group of around 30 bears living in Northeast Alabama around Cherokee, DeKalb, and Etowah Counties.
 These bears are believed to have come from Northwest Georgia.

-The second group is a larger group of 85 bears, and these are in Mobile and Washington counties in Southwest Alabama.
-There have also been other sightings around the State, indicating that populations are rising.
+The second group is a larger group of about 85 bears, and these are in Mobile and Washington counties in Southwest Alabama.
+There have also been other sightings around the State, indicating that populations are rising in Alabama.

-There are an estimated 100,000 black bears in Alaska.
-Black bears occur in most forested areas, from high alpine regions to sea level, depending on the season.
+Alaska has the largest population of black bears, with an estimated 100,000 black bears in Alaska.
+Black bears can be found in most forested areas, from high alpine regions down to sea level, although this depends on the season.

-There are no black bears to be found on the Yukon-Kuskokwim Delta, North of the Brooks Range or the Seward Peninsula.
+There are no black bears on the Yukon-Kuskokwim Delta, north of the Brooks Range or the Seward Peninsula.

 They are also not found on some of the larger islands of the Gulf of Alaska, such as Montague, Hinchinbrook, Kodiak, and others.
-They are also absent from the Alaska Peninsula of the Lake Iliamna area.
+There are no black bears on the Alaska Peninsula of the Lake Iliamna area.

-In Southeast Alaska, black bears are present on most islands, except Admiralty, Chicago, Kruzof, and Baranof.
-Black bears occur all over the Southeastern mainland of Alaska.
+In Southeast Alaska, black bears exist on most islands except Admiralty, Chicago, Kruzof, and Baranof.
+Black bears are abundant in the Southeastern mainland of Alaska.

-The black bear is the only type of bear in Arizona and has an estimated population of 2,500–3,000.
+The black bear is the only species of bear in Arizona and has an estimated population of 2,500–3,000.
 Most live in forested regions of the state, including forests outside Flagstaff and down to Sedona and Prescott.
 They can also be found at Roosevelt Lake, the White Mountains, and the Mongolian Rim.

 In the Southeast of Arizona, black bears are found in Mt.
 Graham, Santa Catalina, Rincon, and Santa Rita mountains and the mountains outside Tucson.